 Testing for language may be required.

-Depending on where a student wants to go, some institutions may require that he/she takes a language proficiency test, or provides a recent score if the student has passed the test prior to applying.
-The proficiency tests are listed below:
+Depending on where a student wants to go, some institutions may require that he/she take a language proficiency test or provide a recent score if the student has passed the test prior to applying.

 Study Abroad Opportunities